Amandla Stenberg: Early life

-Amandla Stenberg was born in Los Angeles, California, the child of Karen Brailsford, an African-American spiritual counselor and writer, and Tom Stenberg, who is Danish.
-Her paternal grandmother had Greenlandic Inuit ancestry.
+Amandla Stenberg, born in Los Angeles, California, is the child of Karen Brailsford, an African-American spiritual counselor and writer, and Tom Stenberg, who is Danish.
 Stenberg has two older half-sisters on her father's side.
+She has Greenlandic Inuit ancestry through her paternal grandmother, Ena Stenberg, who was born in Greenland and moved to Denmark during direct colonial rule of Greenland.
+She was a radio personality and singer in Denmark who performed with a group called Mik that sang at the World's Fair in New York in 1964.
+Ena Stenberg was associated with the Danish colonial community in Greenland before moving to Denmark.

-Her first name means "power" or "strength" in the South African languages of IsiXhosa and Zulu.
+Stenberg's first name means "power" or "strength" in the South African languages of IsiXhosa and Zulu.
 At age four, Stenberg started doing catalog modeling shoots for Disney.
-She has appeared in commercials for clients such as Boeing.
+She has appeared in commercials for clients such as Boeing and Kmart.